jyergatianmurfitt/portabello-beauty/README.md

 # Portabello Beauty
 This is a marketing website for beauty and/or skincare products.

-## Motivation
-The purpose of building this was to learn how to use transitions and animations and initiate them upon events by using JavaScript.

 ## Tech/framework used
 <b>Built with</b>
 - [HTML]
 - [SASS]
 - [JavaScript]

-## Installation
-To install this project simply click the green 'Code' button and download the ZIP file.
-Save the file to your desired directory and edit the contents in your favourite text editor.
-In order to edit the .scss files you will need to use a compiler to compile the scss folder to the css folder.

 ## Contribute
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.